He Jia

 He Jia (何佳 (何佳, Hé Jiā); born 16 August 1951) is a former Chinese footballer.

 Club career

 He was born in 1951 in Guangzhou, Guangdong.
-He began his career at Guangdong.
+He began his career at Guangdong team.
 In 1979, He captained Guangdong in the inaugural Guangdong–Hong Kong Cup, scoring in the second leg.
 In 1982, Jia left Guangdong, moving to Hong Kong in the process.
 Following the influx of mainland Chinese players into the Hong Kong First Division, He joined South China in 1983.

 International career

 On 15 June 1975, He made his debut for China in a 1–0 win against North Korea.
 He played three times for China at the 1976 AFC Asian Cup, scoring once.
 On 6 October 1977, He scored the opening goal against the United States in China's first game of their first tour to the Western Bloc.